Skip to main content

 1. Hover over any message in Slack.

-6. Enable Thread Sync (optional).
-When enabled, Thread Sync keeps your conversation and Plane issue comments in sync.
+7. Turn on Thread Sync (optional).
+When enabled, Thread Sync keeps your conversation and Plane work item comments in sync.
 Anything you say in the Slack thread appears in the Plane work item comments, and vice versa.
 It’s the easiest way to keep everyone aligned without repeating updates in two places.

 /plane command